-Fritz (Uli Latukefu, Alien: Covenant, Danger Close) returns from Australia to his old home in a Tongan neighbourhood of Auckland New Zealand.
+Fritz (Uli Latukefu, Alien: Covenant, Black Site) returns from Australia to his old home in a Tongan neighbourhood of Auckland New Zealand.
 Not for any sentimental reasons but to get his Uncle Otto (Nathaniel Lees, The Dead Lands, 30 Days of Night) to move out of the family home so he can sell it to finance his latest startup.
 His uncle doesn’t want to move, and within hours of arriving Fritz has had a run-in with some local street punks, beaten up Wayne (Xavier Horan, Ghost in the Shell) a corrupt cop and pissed off his uncle’s neighbour Renee (Shavaughn Ruakere).

 Back when he was growing up his father, legendary pro wrestler Baron To’a (John Tui, Battleship, Fast & Furious Presents: Hobbs & Shaw) would have handled this.
 He wasn’t just a badass in the ring, he was his neighbourhood’s protector as well.
 Fritz, on the other hand, just wants to get back to his office and close the deal.
 But when a local gang, The Pig Hunters, break into the house and steal his father’s championship belt, he has to make some hard decisions.